Petchmorakot Petchyindee Academy: ONE Featherweight Muay Thai World Champion

 Phetmorakot is scheduled to face Jamal Yusupov for the inaugural ONE Featherweight Muay Thai World Championship at ONE Championship: Warrior's Code on February 7, 2020.
 However, Yusupov was later forced to withdraw from the match and Phetmorakot will now face fellow Thai fighter Detrit Sathian Muay Thai for the ONE Featherweight Muay Thai Title.
 Detrit was later pulled from the bout and was replaced by Pongsiri P.K.Saenchaimuaythaigym, who took the fight on just two days' notice.
 Phetmorakot would defeat Pongsiri by unanimous decision to become the first ONE Featherweight Muay Thai World Champion.

 Phetmorakot made a defense of the ONE Featherweight Muay Thai World Championship for the first time against Muay Thai legend Yodsanklai Fairtex at ONE Championship: No Surrender on July 31, 2020.
 He successfully retained the title with a split decision victory over Yodsanklai.

 Phetmorakot was scheduled to make his second defense of the ONE Featherweight Muay Thai World Championship against Magnus Andersson at ONE Championship: A New Breed 3 on September 18, 2020.
 Phetmorakot won the fight via third-round knockout.

 Phetmorakot was scheduled to make his third title defense against Jamal Yusupov at ONE: Full Circle on February 25, 2022.
 The bout was later cancelled, and Phetmorakot was re-booked to face Jimmy Vienot at ONE 157 on May 20, 2022.
 Petchmorakot won the fight by split decision.

 Phetmorakot made his fourth ONE Featherweight Muay Thai title defense against Tawanchai P.K.
 Saenchaimuaythaigym at ONE 161 on September 29, 2022.
 He lost the fight and title by unanimous decision.

+Post-ONE Championship

 Due to a disagreement between his gym, Petchyindee Academy, and ONE Championship, all Petchyindee fighters were released from the promotion at the request of the gym.

+After Post-ONE FC Petchmorokat went 5-1 in Rajadamnern World Series, fought Kaito twice in Shootboxing winning the first and losing the rematch for the world title.

+Petchmorokat fought twice in K-1 Rules against Han Feilong and Masoud Minaei losing both by decision.

+Petchmorokat won the Rajadamnern Stadium Middleweight (160 lbs) title against Joe Ryan and defended it against Josh Hill, Nayanesh Ayman, Kongjak Por.Paoin.